 The Aurora LightningStrike XV-24 was a DARPA (Defense Advanced Research Projects Agency) project to demonstrate high speed and Vertical Take-Off and Landing (VTOL) capabilities in a drone.

-The LightningStrike had tilting rear wings and forward canards that employed one Rolls-Royce AE1107C turboshaft 4023 hp engine (also used by the V-22 Osprey) to generate electric power via three Honeywell generators for 24 distributed ducted fans.
+The LightningStrike had tilting rear wings and forward canards that employed one Rolls-Royce AE1107C turboshaft 4,023 hp engine (used on the V-22 Osprey) to generate electric power via three Honeywell generators for 24 distributed ducted fans.
 The wings had 18 100 kW motors while the canard used 6 70 kW motors.
-The final vehicle was to weigh between 4,500-5,400 kgs with a cruising speed of 555 km/h (80 km/h above the Osprey).
+The final vehicle was to weigh between 4,500-5,400 kg with a cruising speed of 555 km/h (80 km/h above the Osprey).
 Along with carbon composites many components were manufactured by a 3-D printer.